 3 Options for Restoring Lost Data in Google Apps

-With Google’s recently announced Data Loss Prevention feature, you may think your Google Apps domain is safe enough, but you’d be wrong.
-Their Data Loss prevention will protect Google Apps Unlimited customers in rule-based ways, but can do nothing to protect customers from sync errors, or errors where admins or users accidentally delete critical email.
-Here’s the question you really need to ask:
+While Google has a Data Loss Prevention feature for Gmail and Drive (including Team Drives), it’s not enough to keep your G Suite (Google Apps) domain safe.
+Their Data Loss prevention will protect Gmail or Drive/Team Drives in rule-based ways, but can do nothing to protect customers from sync errors, or ransomware, or errors where admins or users accidentally delete critical data from Drive or Gmail.

-Option 1: Google’s Built-In Restore
+Option 1: Google’s Native Restore

 - 30 days max.
 The first and most obvious limitation is that this restore method only works for 25 days after the Trash is emptied, or 30 days if an admin uses the Email Audit API.

 - All-or-nothing restore.
 There’s no way to view or select which files will be restored before the process is initiated – it’s all or nothing – and, neither admins nor end users get a list of what was actually restored.
 The restored files are not marked or flagged in any way.
 This process could result in all kinds of other files or emails being restored that didn’t need to be, which clutters up the user’s email inbox or Drive and takes up valuable space.

 - No sharing settings.
 Sharing settings are not restored and must be manually reassigned by the user, which could be a problem if the admin restored a large number of files or if they don’t remember with whom it was originally shared.